mir-group/nequip/examples/lj/README.md

 Lennard-Jones Custom Module Example
 ===================================

+> [!WARNING]
+> This example is outdated, open a GitHub issue if a custom module example is needed.

 Note: for production simulations, a more appropriate Lennard-Jones energy term is provided in `nequip.model.PairPotentialTerm` / `nequip.model.PairPotential`.

 Run commands with